Jason Spezza: Community programs

 Spezza participates in numerous activities outside of hockey, especially the "Spelling with Spezza" program.
 Winners received a poster of Spezza and a pair of tickets to an Ottawa Senators' home game.
 The program recognizes the importance of spelling.
 Spezza visited selected classes registered for the program.
 In his last season with the Senators, over 600 classes in the Ottawa-Gatineau area participated in Spelling with Spezza.
 He also contributes to Ronald McDonald House Charities.

 Personal life

 Spezza wed his girlfriend, Jennifer Snell, in Ottawa on July 25, 2009.
 The ceremony took place at Notre Dame Cathedral Basilica and the reception was held across the street at the National Gallery of Canada.
 Many of his then-current and past teammates were in attendance, including Ray Emery, Antoine Vermette, Brendan Bell, Chris Phillips and Chris Neil, as well as Senators owner Eugene Melnyk.

 The couple have four daughters.
 Spezza and his family resided in the west-end of Ottawa during his tenure with the Senators, but sold the home when he was traded to Dallas.

+Spezza's younger brother Matthew was a goaltender who last played for the Flint Generals of the International Hockey League (IHL).
+He died of an accidental drug overdose in 2024 at the age of 37.